Near escapes in Wisconsin

 Eagle River.
 This is the snowmobiling capital of the state, but there are also many great places to cross-country ski and snowshoe in surrounding Nicolet National Forest.
 There are good shops in town, too.

 Hudson.
 This is a good destination for a traditional couple's getaway.
 See a play, concert or art show at Phipps Center for the Arts.
-Ski in Willow River State Park.
+Ski or snowshoe in Willow River State Park.
 Shop and eat in the many fine stores and restaurants downtown.

 Stay at the Phipps Inn B&B near downtown.